GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Numerical benchmarks

 \subsection{Stellarator benchmarks: W7-X}

-For benchmarks in stellarator geometry, we choose a magnetic configuration from W7-X that has recently been used by \citet{Gonzalez2022} to benchmark stella and GENE.
+For benchmarks in stellarator geometry, we choose a magnetic configuration from W7-X that has recently been used by \citet{Gonzalez-Jerez2022} to benchmark stella and GENE.
 The numerical equilibrium is obtained from VMEC \citep{Hirshman1983}, and we choose the so-called bean flux tube with $\alpha_0=0$.
-To study ITG-driven instabilities and turbulence we take $a/L_{Ti}=3$ and $a/L_n=1$.
+To study ITG-driven instabilities and turbulence we take $a/L_{Ti}=3$ and $a/L_n=1$. { The generalized twist-and-shift boundary condition of \citet{Martin2018} is used.}